FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 ### From the repo (recommended)

 - Go to the settings (Tools → Options) → Plugins
-- Search for CodeMirror Options
+- Search for `MultiMarkdown Table Tools`
 - Click 'Install' and restart Joplin
 - Enjoy